salsabilafcr/Customer_Segmentation_and_Clustering/README.md

 # Segment Shopping Customers using KMeans Clustering
-This data analysis portfolio project contains customer segmentation using the Mall Customers dataset.
-Here I performed best cluster identification using KMeans unsupervised machine learning algorithm to find univariate and bivariate clusters.
-Once these clusters were identified, summary statistics were performed to identify the best marketing groups.
+KMeans Clustering was utilized in this data analysis portfolio project to efficiently categorize customers, providing actionable insights for the marketing team to customize strategies and enhance the overall customer experience.
+The analysis included the identification of univariate and bivariate clusters, followed by the performance of summary statistics to identify the best marketing groups.

 ## Problem Statement